 In rare cases it might be necessary to create figure types where the rendering is entirely custom, and not based on already existing figures.
-The difficulty arises from the point that figures are only data storage classes, actual drawing takes place in the GUI library such as Tkenv and Qtenv.
-Thus, in addition to writing the new figure class, one also needs to extend Tkenv and/or Qtenv with the corresponding rendering code.
-We won't go into full details on how to extend Tkenv/Qtenv here, just give you a few pointers in case you need it.
+The difficulty arises from the point that figures are only data storage classes, actual drawing takes place in the GUI library such as Qtenv.
+Thus, in addition to writing the new figure class, one also needs to extend Qtenv with the corresponding rendering code.
+We won't go into full details on how to extend Qtenv here, just give you a few pointers in case you need it.

-In both Tkenv and Qtenv, rendering is done with the help of figure renderer classes that have a class hierarchy roughly parallel to the cFigure inheritance tree.
-The base classes are incidentally called FigureRenderer.
-How figure renderers do their job is different in Tkenv and Qtenv: in Tkenv, rendering occurs by creating and maintaining canvas items on a Tkpath canvas; on Qtenv, they create and manipulate QGraphicsItems on a QGraphicsView.
-To be able to render a new figure type, one needs to create the appropriate figure renderer classes for Tkenv, Qtenv, or both.
+In Qtenv, rendering is done with the help of figure renderer classes that have a class hierarchy roughly parallel to the cFigure inheritance tree.
+The base classes are incidentally called Figure ureRenderer.
+How figure renderers do their job may be different in various graphical runtime interfaces; in Qtenv, they create and manipulate QGraphicsItems on a QGraphicsView.
+To be able to render a new figure type, one needs to create the appropriate figure renderer classes for Qtenv.

 The names of the renderer classes are provided by the figures themselves, by their getRendererClassName() methods.
 For example, cLineFigure's getRendererClassName() returns LineFigureRenderer.
 Qtenv qualifies that with its own namespace, and looks for a registered class named omnetpp::qtenv::LineFigureRenderer.
-If such class exists and is a Qtenv figure renderer (the appropriate dynamic\cast succeeds), an instance of that class will be used to render the figure, otherwise an error message will be issued.
-Tkenv does something similar.
+If such class exists and is a Qtenv figure renderer (the appropriate dynamic_cast succeeds(), an instance of that class will be used to render the figure, otherwise an error message will be issued.